qgis/QGIS-Documentation/docs/user_manual/expressions/expression_help/GeometryGroup.rst

 within
 ......

 Tests whether a geometry is within another.
-Returns true if the geometry1 is completely within geometry2.
+Returns TRUE if the geometry1 is completely within geometry2.

 .. list-table::
    :widths: 15 85